-Help employees: The SIMPLE IRA provides a way for employees to save for retirement with a company match!
+Help employees: The SIMPLE IRA allows employees to save for retirement with a company match!
 Contributions reduce their taxable income, providing a tax benefit while at the same time growing tax-deferred.

-There are a few annual requirements to operating the SIMPLE IRA plan, including employee notifications.
-However, they can be quickly done by the employer, advisor, or even possibly the custodian.
+A few annual requirements for operating the SIMPLE IRA plan include employee notifications.
+However, they can be done quickly by the employer, advisor, or even the custodian.
 Visit the IRS SIMPLE IRA page for more info.

 SIMPLE IRA Disadvantages

 No vesting of employer matching contributions.
-All money deposited by an employer into your SIMPLE IRA is immediately the employees.
+All money an employer deposits into your SIMPLE IRA is immediately the employees.
 This kind of immediate vesting does not always happen with other employer-sponsored retirement plans.
 If you have a high employee turnover, this could pose a problem.